mjijeesh/m2s-fabric-ip/README.md

 Ymodem- SPI Flash:

+29th Oct,2024 :

+Optimized the file_sys access. using a ram structure spi_dir to keep the file system. only writting into the spi_flash  when a new fiel is added. this reduces  the spi-file read/write access un necessorily. also free up 4K buffer in each of the functions

 29th Oct,2024 : In this v1 of the spi-flash-ymodem-downlaod , following are to be noted

 1. downlaoding the fiel directly to the spi flash memory